rivalsxninjax1/simple-clustering-KMeans/README.md

 This project demonstrates how to perform customer segmentation using the KMeans clustering algorithm on a real-life dataset.
 The dataset, `customers.csv`, contains customer details such as `CustomerID`, `Age`, `AnnualIncome`, and `SpendingScore`.
 This example focuses on clustering customers based on their annual income and spending score.

 ## Files
-- `customers.csv`: A CSV file containing customer data.
+- `data.csv`: A CSV file containing customer data.
-- `clustering.py`: A Python script that reads the CSV data, performs clustering using KMeans, and visualizes the results.
+- `main.py`: A Python script that reads the CSV data, performs clustering using KMeans, and visualizes the results.
 - `README.md`: This file that describes the project and provides instructions.

 ## How to Run